Deuteronomy 10:17-21; Matthew 4:43-48

-But our story also has sorrowful downsides—manifest destiny, jingoistic nationalism, economic selfishness, disastrous military adventures, periodic spasms of fear and hatred of the outsider, especially the immigrant, and the enslavement and degradation of millions, persistent and pervasive racism, the criminalization of the poor.
+But our story also has sorrowful downsides—manifest destiny, jingoistic nationalism, economic selfishness, disastrous military adventures, periodic spasms of fear and hatred of the outsider, especially the immigrant, the enslavement and degradation of millions, persistent and pervasive racism, the criminalization of the poor.

 Jesus, meanwhile, pledged allegiance only to God.
 At least that’s the way I read the gospels.
 He taught that loyalty to God did not mean standing apart from others.
 It meant standing in solidarity with them.
 It didn’t put you above other people, it put you alongside them, especially in their pain.
 And that’s why for Jesus allegiance to God demanded that he align himself daringly with the poor, the hungry, the imprisoned, the sick, the stranger, and the weak.

 The gospels show me a savior who was singularly unconcerned with singularity.
 He was concerned with commonality—with shaping a beloved community.
 He didn’t care much for privilege; he didn’t cling to his own.
 And he knew all too well the brutality of a great empire that regarded itself as the best and most virtuous the world had ever known.
 The banner of Rome demanded Jesus’ allegiance, but he refused to bend his knee to its pride and violence.
 It cost him his life.